butchwarns/LR_Delay/README.md

 Some effects in the feedback loop allow for tonal shaping of the "wet" parts of the signal.
 By use of the *width* parameter, you can freely interpolate between a dual-mono (two taps) or a regular stereo.
 The delay line doesn't change pitch when the delay time is modulated.
-Internal oversampling reduces aliasing from the feedback nonlinearity and helps with the virtaul analog filter responses.
+Internal oversampling reduces aliasing from the feedback nonlinearities and helps with the virtual analog filter responses.
 Very short delay times can create interesting timbres.
 (Be careful, as the output can get huge quickly!)

 ## Installation